Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - Pittsburgh's games this year have eclipsed the over/under in all four opportunities.

-- When Pittsburgh scores more than 18.8 points, it is 3-1 against the spread and 3-1 overall.
+- Pittsburgh is 3-1 against the spread and 3-1 overall this season when the team puts up more than 18.8 points.

-- Pittsburgh is 3-1 against the spread and 3-1 overall when the team amasses over 306.5 yards.
+- In games that Pittsburgh totals over 306.5 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Panthers have five turnovers, three fewer than the Yellow Jackets have takeaways (8).
+- The Panthers have turned the ball over five times this season, three fewer than the Yellow Jackets have forced (8).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.